505 - Travel and Expense Policy

 • takes place when the employee is required to stay overnight due to business travel.

-Travelers will be reimbursed for actual meal expenses, subject to a maximum of the current federal travel allowance (https://www.gsa.gov/portal/content/104877).
+Travelers will be reimbursed for actual meal expenses, subject to a maximum of the current federal travel allowance - check per diem amounts in each region here: https://www.gsa.gov/travel/plan-book/per-diem-rates.
 No meal allowance will be granted in instances in which meals are covered by conference or registration fees, or any other instance in which the employee dose not pay for the meal.
 The employee must attach copies of all itemized meal receipts to the electronic business expense report.
 The cost of alcohol beverages will not be reimbursed.

 Business Meals